ChiaraCati/FlooData/README.md

 #### [Italy geo](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel/blob/master/italy_geo.json)
-Datasets *D9* can be freely downloaded from github using -curl request or just  by downloading the file.
-No specific meatdata is provided for the sets, just labels ofthe content. <br>
+Datasets *D9* can be freely downloaded from GitHub using -curl request or download the file.
+No specific metadata is supplied, with exceptions made for content labels. <br>
 *Format* of downloaded data is .json <br>
 *Provenance*: https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel/blob/master/italy_geo.json